ome/omero-ms-zarr/README.md

 : for directory listings, default `nested` chunks, can be `flattened`; `none` disables directory listings

 `omero.ms.zarr.mask.split.enable`
-: if masks split by ROI should be offered; default is `true`, can be set to `false`
+: if masks split by ROI should be offered; default is `false`, can be set to `true`

 `omero.ms.zarr.mask.overlap.color`
 : color to use for overlapping region in labeled masks, as a signed integer as in the OME Model; not set by default

 `omero.ms.zarr.mask.overlap.value`
-: value to set for overlapping region in labeled masks, as a signed integer or "HIGHEST" or "LOWEST"; not set by default, thus disabling overlap support
+: value to set for overlapping region in labeled masks, as a signed integer or "LOWEST" or "HIGHEST" (the default); setting to null disables overlap support

 `omero.ms.zarr.mask-cache.size`
 : mask cache size in megabytes, default 250